Choosing a life insurance beneficiary

 What to consider when choosing your beneficiary

-The first thing to consider when naming your beneficiary is the person’s age.
-If he or she is a minor, a few extra steps must be made to comply with life insurance beneficiary rules.
+The first thing to consider when naming your beneficiary may be the person’s age.
+If they are a minor, a few extra steps may need to be made to comply with life insurance beneficiary rules.
 In most cases, if you want to name a minor as your beneficiary, you must name a guardian to manage the money until the minor is of age to receive it.
-It helps to make sure you choose a guardian whom you trust enough to manage the money left to your children.
+It may be best to choose a guardian whom you trust enough to manage the money left to your children.

 If the beneficiary is legally disabled, you may want to consider creating a special needs trust.
 This way the beneficiary will be able to receive your death benefit without losing any government assistance.

 If you live in a community property state, you will need your spouse to sign a form waiving their rights to your death benefits.
 In a community property state, both spouses equally own any income made during the duration of the marriage as well as any property or belongings that may have been purchased with that income.
 If income earned during the marriage is used to pay the premiums for your life insurance policy, then that policy — and any money paid out from it — will be considered community property.
 This means that your spouse will be entitled to receive at least a portion of the payout.
 The following nine states are community property states:

 Lastly, if you remarry and you have children from a previous marriage, you may want to consider how you’ll split the life insurance benefits.
 Do you want your new husband or wife to get more than your children?
 Talking with a financial advisor or insurance agent might help you decide who has the most need for your death benefit.

 How to name a beneficiary on your life insurance policy